 By SHOWING, not TELLING, emotions, plot and backstory you are forcing the reader to ‘lean into’ the book.
 This keeps them engaged and part of the process.

-Each time you TELL the reader something about the story, the reader is pushed onto the back foot and disengages, too much TELL and they stop reading.
+Each time your description TELLS the reader something about the story, the reader is pushed onto the back foot and disengages, too much TELL and they stop reading.

-Your aim is to create a narrative space between the character and the reader.
+Your aim is to use your description to create a narrative space between the character and the reader.